|

 practically while our backs were turned.
 This is a large litter even for a

 rabbit.
-Pregnancy and

-which one influences the other.
+With endometriosis, there remains much that is not known for certain.
 But I think the less sure we are, the more we

-should look to nature for our examples.
+should look to nature - and to nutrients - for our therapies.

 References: Williams, Sue R. (1989) Nutrition and

 Diet Therapy, sixth edition.
-Copyright 2005, 2003 and

-prior years by Andrew W. Saul.
 Andrew Saul is the author

 of the books FIRE YOUR DOCTOR!
 How to be